SumitKundu102022/Bharat_Intern_Res_Form/README.md

 # Registration Form with MongoDB

 <p>This project is a registration form application built using HTML, CSS, Node.js, and MongoDB.
-It allows users to sign up and store their information in a MongoDB database.</p>
+It allows users to sign up and store their information in a MongoDB database.Then user can login with credentials and if user exits in the database ,then only user can login else throw error!</p>

 <h2>Features</h2>
 <ul>